-Description: Intentionally engaged in harassment, threats, or intimidation, directed against school district personnel or pupils, that is sufficiently severe or pervasive to have the actual and reasonable expected effect of materially disrupting class work, creating substantial disorder, and invading the rights of either school personnel or pupils by creating an intimidating or hostile educational environment.
+Description: Intentionally engaged in harassment, threats, or intimidation, directed against School District personnel or students, that is sufficiently severe or pervasive to have the actual and reasonable expected effect of materially disrupting class work, creating substantial disorder, and invading the rights of either school personnel or students by creating an intimidating or hostile educational environment.

-EXAMPLE: flashing gang signs, exhibiting gang paraphernalia, creating fear through intimidation or threats of bodily harm, participating in gangs or groups, repeatedly bullying or harassing students or school staff.
+EXAMPLE: Flashing gang signs, exhibiting gang paraphernalia, creating fear through intimidation or threats of bodily harm, participating in gangs or groups, repeatedly bullying or harassing students or school staff.